betandr/termimageator/README.md

 ##hmmkay

-So, the pickling and unpicking thing is all well and good, the real point of this is to display an image in the terminal using `bundle exec display.rb filename.png` which changes
+So, the pickling and unpicking thing is all well and good, the real point of this is to display an image in the terminal using `bundle exec display.rb filename.png` which displays

 ![Input Image](https://raw.githubusercontent.com/betandr/termimageator/master/beemo.png)

-..to:
+..in the terminal as:

 ![Output Image](https://raw.githubusercontent.com/betandr/termimageator/master/beemo_output.png)